Emruur/BadPoets/logbook.md

     Title of Original Poem: 'Heaven is so far of the Mind'
     Similarity: 1.00

-as can be seen the system is mostly cheating by stitiching sections of poems together.
+As can be seen, the system is mostly cheating by stitching sections of poems together.
 In the example above it is getting sections from
 - Teach Him -- When He makes the names
 - I prayed, at first, a little Girl
 - One Life of so much Consequence!
 - The name -- of it -- is "Autumn
 - Heaven is so far of the Mind

-However, to be fair it is stitching these sections in a rather meaningfull way and the outputs are very pleasing
+However, to be fair it is stitching these sections in a rather meaningful way and the outputs are very pleasing.

-#### Here is the output of the system for a poem generated with a 3. order markov chain
+#### Here is the output of the system for a poem generated with a 3. order Markov chain

 **Poem 2.11**: